Electronic Distribution Requirements Under ERISA

 Second, the document must be prepared and furnished in a manner that is consistent with the style, format and content requirements applicable to the particular document.

-Third, notice must be provided to each plan participant either electronically or in writing that states (1) the SPD is being distribution electronically, (2) the significance of the document being distributed if it is not reasonably evident and (3) that the plan participant has the right to request and obtain a paper version of the document.
+Third, notice must be provided to each plan participant either electronically or in writing that states (1) the SPD is being distributed electronically, (2) the significance of the document being distributed if it is not reasonably evident and (3) that the plan participant has the right to request and obtain a paper version of the document.

-Fourth, employees must have the ability to access electronic data successfully at any location where they are reasonably expected to perform their duties (e.g., at home for telecommuters.); and they must have integral access to the company's Intranet as a part of their job duties.
+Fourth, employees must have the ability to access electronic data successfully at any location where they are reasonably expected to perform their duties (e.g., at home for telecommuters); and they must have integral access to the company's intranet as a part of their job duties.
 If these requirements are not met, then the employee may still receive the SPD electronically, provided they have affirmatively consented to the electronic distribution as discussed below.

 - Identification of the type of documents to which the consent applies;

 - A statement advising the plan participant that the consent can be withdrawn at any time without charge;